pedroalvesbatista/aqua/README.md

    - Integration or interfacing with OpenWhisky, that is a project to support serverless in a self-service manner.
    - Create a IAMTrace stack to pull over IAM roles and API access key's, routing rules through API's from cloud vendors, and some flavor of vault key abstraction to protecting services accounts;
-   - Introduce Lambtron :a daemon service that publishes the lambdas and all it's factories (everything related to the lambda stack, dependencies, environment etc) into the bucket's of all selected services to be pushed to;
+   - Introduce Lambtrone : a daemon service that publishes the lambdas and all it's factories (everything related to the lambda stack, dependencies, environment etc) into the bucket's of all selected services to be pushed to;